 Eleuthero Root Extract

-Also known as Siberian ginseng, eleuthero root is often called an “adaptogen,” which is claimed “to strengthen the body and increase resistance to daily stress.”
-This ingredient is used to treat blood pressure and even Alzheimer’s disease and attention deficit-hyperactivity disorder (ADHD).
+Also known as Siberian ginseng, according to Holistic Nursing Practice, eleuthero root is often called an “adaptogen,” which is claimed “to strengthen the body and increase resistance to daily stress.”

 As far as physical performance goes?
 The University of Maryland Medical Center wrote, “Siberian ginseng is often said to improve athletic performance and increase muscle strength.
 While some studies have found positive results, others have found that Siberian ginseng had no effect.”
 This isn’t exactly solid evidence.

 The Journal of Sexual Medicine tested the effects of Icariin, an extract from horny goat weed, on rat subjects to evaluate the penile hemodynamic and tissue effects.
 They wrote, “Rats treated with low-dose ICA demonstrated significantly higher ICP/MAP and AUC/MAP ratios compared with control and single-dose ICA animals.”

 This ingredient seems to work for enhancing sexual performance and only has us scratching our heads, even more, when we read the negative comments on this product.